 Okay, but let’s say you understand this and you create a great piece of content that you think does a better job at explaining a topic than any other blog post on the first page of Google.
 But, you still aren’t on the first page.

 You need to understand how to write in a way that makes Google better understand what your content is about.

 What is SEO writing?

 SEO content writing is the act of writing in a way that search engines can understand what your content is about.
-Writing for SEO helps you appear in Google, so you can get organic clicks to your website and blog posts.
+Writing for SEO, also known as editorial SEO, helps you appear in Google, so you can get organic clicks to your website and blog posts.